randomecho/oscommerce-scrumble/README.md

 - [Product Replacement](/product-replacement) - Redirect customers from one product
   to its replacement

+- [Clean Slate](/clean-slate) - Quickly delete all the products and categories without having to do so from the database

 ## Caveat

 All these modules are really only targeted to the poor souls using osCommerce v2.3.